ICD HOME PAGE IntraCellular Diagnostics, Inc.™

 • Rinse sublingual area with distilled water before scraping.

-2 This is the frenulum.
-End the scraping of soft tissue at the foot of the frenulum.
+2 Scrape the floor of the mouth.
+End the scraping of soft tissue

 • Start in the back of the mouth, in area parallel to molars.
 End at the frenulum shown in this picture.

 • Scrape firmly: Scraping should produce a minor discomfort to the patient.
+If PT ate, clean/exfoliate first with a spatula .
+Use a second clean spatula for collection.

 • Do not scrape the tongue, the gums, the teeth, or the frenulum itself.